 Admittedly the Fortuner managed a five-star ANCAP crash test safety rating in 2019 when models were updated with some active safety tech items you’d expect.

-But the 2020 version is expected to further the credentials of the Fortuner even further, adding Lane Departure Alert (LDA) with Lane Keeping Assist (LKA - or steering assist), as well as blind-spot monitoring, rear cross-traffic alert (RCTA), and a 360-degree parking camera on the more expensive trims.
+But the 2020 version is expected to further the credentials of the Fortuner even further, adding Lane Departure Alert (LDA) with Lane Keeping Assist (LKA - or steering assist).

 The 2020 version is expected to further the credentials of the Fortuner even further.

-That’s beyond what is currently available on the Fortuner: forward collision warning and AEB with pedestrian and cyclist detection that works between 10km/h and 80km/h, lane departure warning, road sign recognition, high-speed active cruise control, a reversing camera and rear parking sensors.
+That’s beyond what is currently available on the Fortuner: forward collision warning and AEB with pedestrian and cyclist detection that works between 10km/h and 80km/h, road sign recognition, high-speed active cruise control, a reversing camera and rear parking sensors.

 There’s also the expected stability and traction control systems with anti-lock brakes (ABS) and electronic brake-force distribution (EBD), downhill assist control (DAC - hill descent control), hill-start assist, and trailer sway control.